-be seen, the more likely they are to choose another target.

-🔄 USE MODERN ALTERNATIVES

-Take advantage of contemporary options like smart lockers, lockboxes, cameras, motion detection lighting, alarms like Package Guard, and services like Doorman.
+The more likely a would-be thief is to be seen, the more likely they are to choose another target.
+USE MODERN ALTERNATIVES Take advantage of contemporary options like smart lockers, lockboxes, cameras, motion detection lighting, alarms like Package Guard, and services like Doorman.